-- 2. Disconnect the bulb.
-Open one of the alligator clips to release the two wires. - QuestionsAnswer on the Data/Question sheet.a) What happened to the light bulb when you disconnected one of the alligator clips?
+a) What happened to the light bulb when you disconnected one wire?
 Is this what you expected?
-Does this strengthen your idea of the current model, or does it cause a problem with your model?
-Explain.
+Does this strengthen your idea of the current model, or does it cause a problem with your model? - Explain.

-We will be connecting the battery to combinations of these bulbs, to see how the circuit configuration affects the brightness of the bulbs.
+We will be connecting the power supply to combinations of these bulbs, to see how the circuit configuration affects the brightness of the bulbs.
 This will help us identify the current model.